Democrats to investigate Ivanka Trump's private email use for work

 Since then, she has turned over all her government-related emails to be stored with other White House records, the Post reported.

 Ivanka Trump’s emails came to light when White House officials began reviewing them in response to a lawsuit from watchdog group American Oversight, according to the Post.
-The paper said she used the personal account for official business fewer than 100 times in 2017.

 The New York Times also reported on Ivanka Trump’s email use.